ARResearch-1/DiverseAR-Dataset/README.md

 ```
 @inproceedings{DiverseAR,
-  title={Advancing the Understanding and Evaluation of AR-Generated Scenes: When Vision-Language Models Shine and Stumble},
+  title={Advancing the Understanding and Evaluation of {AR}-Generated Scenes: When Vision-Language Models Shine and Stumble},
   author={Duan, Lin, and Xiu, Yanming and Gorlatova, Maria},
-  booktitle={Proceedings of IEEE VR GenAI-XR 2025},
+  booktitle={Proceedings of IEEE VR GenAI-XR},
   year={2025}
  }
  ```